> > Safari Jackets

 A Spot Of Safari Jacket History

 Safari jackets or bush jackets were garments originally designed only for the purpose of going on safari in the African bush.
-Nowadays the style has been adapted for many other activities.
+Nowadays the style has been adapted for many other activities such as photography and fishing.

 Popularized by turn-of-the-20th-century Anglo African adventurers, safari-style jackets were engineered for comfort and function.